chancecorbeil/OSC-Elate/README.md

 Listening for OSC over UDP.
 Host: 192.168.0.9, Port: 57121 To start the demo, go to http://localhost:8081 in your web browser.

 Your project is now live and ready to use at http://localhost:8081.
 Open Resolume, and OSC Elate will control your Resolume project in your browser interface.

+## Using the functions

+Refer to the example functions in the OSC Documentation.

+OSC addresses are able to control every item in Resolume.
+So we get OSC addresses from Resolume and put them in our functions.

+To get OSC addresses from Resolume, enter OSC Shortcut mode (Shortcuts > Edit OSC), and click a control.
+The Shortcuts panel will show the OSC address.

+With these functions, we can design our own interfaces for Resolume and cpntrol the software locally from the browser.